Fujifilm X100 versus Fujifilm X100F

 The X100F is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X100 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100 was succeeded by the Fujifilm X100S.

-So what conclusions can be drawn?
-Which of the two cameras – the Fujifilm X100 or the Fujifilm X100F – has the upper hand?
+So what is the bottom line?
+Is the Fujifilm X100 better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm FinePix X100: